William F. Parkerson Jr.: Early life, education and military service

-Born in Rocky Mount, Edgecombe County, North Carolina in 1920 to the former Katherine Murill and her husband, who became William F. Parkerson Sr. after naming his firstborn son after himself.
+Born in Rocky Mount, Edgecombe County, North Carolina in 1920 to the former Kathleen Murill and her husband, who became William F. Parkerson Sr. after naming his firstborn son after himself.
 Several generations of Parkersons were from the Hampton Roads area of Virginia and his mother's family from North Carolina.
 After earning an undergraduate degree from the University of Richmond in 1941, Parkerson became an officer in the U.S. Army during World War II.
 He rose to the rank of captain, then served in the Judge Advocate General Corps of the U.S.Army Reserve and rose to the rank of colonel.
 Using the GI Bill, after his wartime service, Parkerson attended the Washington and Lee University Law School, graduating in 1947.

 Career

 Admitted to the Virginia bar in 1946, Parkerson served as Commonwealth's Attorney for Henrico County.
 After leaving for private legal practice, he won election as a Democrat to the Virginia House of Delegates in 1961, during the state's Massive Resistance crisis.
 In 1963 he won election to the Virginia Senate, and would win re-re-election multiple times, as well as became the Senate's president pro tempore, following the death of Edward E. Willey in 1986.
 However, that position proved brief, as former First Lady of Virginia Eddy Dalton (a Republican) defeated his reelection bid in 1987, She retired after one term.

 Parkerson described himself as a conservative, and served as chair of the Senate Courts of Justice Committee as well as was a member of the Finance, Rules, Local Government and Commerce and Labor committees.
 He repeatedly introduced bills to create merit-based judicial selection procedure, which several times passed the senate but never the house.
 He considered his most significant contribution as an elected official to be creation of the Science Museum of Virginia.
 He later served as chairman of the Virginia Lottery board.